 The second principle, efficiency, indicates that RNA instruments are more reliable when they are more automated.
 Right now, most RNAs involve scoring each person manually on items like criminal history, demographic characteristics, dynamic risk factors, and program participation.
 Running an RNA on manual inputs takes a great deal of time, and it also opens the door to subjective and biased scoring.
 Computer-assisted scoring, in contrast, ensures that an RNA’s inputs are more consistent and reliable, which is more fair and also takes up less time and fewer resources.

 RNA instruments should not only be fair and efficient; they also need to be effective.
 Significant advances in statistics, data science, and predictive analytics have introduced new options for RNA tools that make better predictions.
 For example, machine learning algorithms offer increased predictive accuracy and overcome some of the limitations of older statistical techniques.
 It is also important to customize RNA tools to the population on which they will be used.
-Instruments built and tested with local data will perform better than off-the-shelf instruments designed for inmates from another state or jurisdiction.
+Instruments built and tested with local data will perform better than off-the-shelf instruments designed for incarcerated persons from another state or jurisdiction.

 Finally, beyond making technical improvements in the way RNAs are designed and applied, it is just as important to focus on their implementation.
 Assessing individuals’ risk must go hand in hand with increasing their awareness of the risk factors that apply to them.
 To this end, improved communication is the fourth key principle.
 We need to train correctional staff so they can explain risks and needs and translate them into a case plan with clear sanctions and incentives.
 Effective communication helps individuals understand how their risks and needs can be addressed with programming, empowering them to work on the factors that affect their involvement in crime.
 Sharing assessment information as a matter of agency policy also promotes fairness and transparency.